ishank-juneja/reward-search-shaping/README.md

 The PDF report for the project is available on [this link](https://ishank-juneja.github.io/assets/docs/reward-shaping-report.pdf).

+### Related Projects

+Another related project that I have worked on in this space is on [Expert Guided PAC exploration](https://github.com/ishank-juneja/expert-guided-PACexploration)

 Some of the environments and policies considered in this paper-

 <p align="center">